Trump Demands Investigation Of Chuck Schumer, Vladimir Putin— ‘Total Hypocrite!’

 Sanders replied that she didn’t “think so,” when asked whether President Trump was concerned that there could be more contacts between his circle and Russian officials that he does not know about.

-President Trump has refused to reveal his tax records, which would show whether or not he had done any business with Moscow in the past.
+President Trump has refused to reveal his tax records, which would show whether or not he had done any business with Moscow before or during the campaign.
+The president did say he would make the records available after the IRS finished their current audit of his tax returns.

 A post shared by Donald J. Trump (@realdonaldtrump) on